Chronic Absenteeism Indicator FAQsFrequently asked questions related to the California School Dashboard (Dashboard) Chronic Absenteeism.

 Did the Chronic Absenteeism Indicator’s cut scores change for the 2023 Dashboard?

 No. The cut scores did not change for the Chronic Absenteeism Indicator for the 2023 Dashboard.
-For the current cut scores refer to Status Cut Scores for 2023 Dashboard web page (Coming September 2023).
+For the current cut scores refer to Five-by-Five Colored Tables web page.